frederikprijck/blog.kwintenp/_posts/2017-02-26-client-side-filtering-with-streams.md

 ```

 While this all works perfectly, it's not the best solution possible with the reactive paradigm in mind.
 We have to hold a local copy of the characters array, which kind of bugs me.
 It's also not really flexible.
 Here, we are fetching the characters via a backend call.
 This will thus only hold one result.
 But what if it's an observable we get from Firebase?
 In that case the characters array can change as well.
-To be able to update the view properly when the characters change, we would also have to keep a local copy of the filter to, at any given time to update the `filteredCharacters` array reference accordingly.
+To be able to update the view properly when the characters change, we would also have to keep a local copy of the filter to update the `filteredCharacters` array reference accordingly.
-What if you would have a multitude of filters...
+And what if you would have a multitude of filters...
+This would result in a multitude of local variables to keep track of.

 Using streams we can make this much more flexible!